typescript-cheatsheets/react/README.md

 }
 ```

-If you need to declare class properties for later use, just declare it with a type:
+**Class Properties**: If you need to declare class properties for later use, just declare it like `state`:

 ```tsx
 class App extends React.Component<{